 The gift that's not a gift

 Tax preparers frequently find themselves presenting bad news to clients seeking charitable deductions for bingo games, raffle tickets or lottery-based drawings used by organizations to raise money.
-"A lot of people think fund-raising tickets are deductible; they are not," Parquette says.
+Unfortunately, fund-raising tickets are not deductible.

 Another misconception relates to community drives aimed at helping an individual or family with medical costs, loss of a house from fire or funeral expenses.
-He suggests making sure that the cause is sponsored by an 501(c)(3) organization such as the Salvation Army or Red Cross so your financial assistance meets the deductibility test.
+Make sure that the cause is sponsored by an 501(c)(3) organization such as the Salvation Army or Red Cross so your financial assistance meets the deductibility test.

 Gifts that benefit you

 The time factor of gift eligibility isn't the only misconception taxpayers have.
 By IRS definition, charitable contributions represent gifts given without reciprocity.
 Supporting a charitable organization by buying merchandise or attending an event puts you into the got-something-in-return category.

 - The price you pay for food, wrapping paper or magazines sold in fundraisers cannot be fully deducted; only the difference between your purchase price and fair market value qualifies.

 - For example, paying $10 for a roll of wrapping paper from a school group that carries an $8 price tag in retail outlets gives you a $2 deduction.

 - Likewise, buying a $50 ticket to a charitable event that includes a meal translates into a $20 deduction after subtracting the $30 you would have paid for that meal in a restaurant.

 Joining the political process of our democracy through monetary support does not help reduce your taxable income via charitable donations, much to the disappointment of patriotic donors.
 They don't count as a miscellaneous deduction, either.
 Your tax bill will not be lowered after giving money to: